Amazon Closes Construction Site in Windsor After Nooses Found

-Amazon is ordering the shut down of its Windsor construction site after what appears to be another noose was found there this week, officials said.
+Amazon is shutting down construction at a facility in Connecticut after several noose-like ropes were discovered at the site in recent weeks.

-A spokesperson with Amazon said the company is "deeply disturbed" by the incidents happening at the site and have ordered the shut down until necessary security measures can be put in place.
+A spokesperson for Amazon said the company is "deeply disturbed" by the incidents happening at the Windsor, Connecticut site and has ordered the shutdown until necessary security measures can be put in place.

 "Hate, racism or discrimination have no place in our society and are certainly not tolerated in any Amazon workplace - whether at a site under construction like this one, or at one that we operate," the spokesperson said in a statement.